BuckWoody/working/SQL2019BDC-Unstaged/SQL2019BDC/06 - Security.md

 A special SQL login is created in the Controller SQL instance that is system managed, with sysadmin role.
 The password for this login is captured as a K8s secret.
 A sysadmin login is created in all SQL instances in the cluster, that Controller owns and manages.
 It is required for Controller to perform administrative tasks, such as HA setup or upgrade, on these instances.
 These logins are also used for intra-cluster communication between SQL instances, such as the SQL master instance communicating with a data pool.

 <i>Note: In current release, only basic authentication is supported.
-Fine-grained access control to HDFS objects, and SQL big data cluster compute and data pools, is not yet available.</i>
+Fine-grained access control to HDFS objects, and SQL Big Data Cluster compute and data pools, is not yet available.</i>

-For Intra-cluster communication with non-SQL services within the big data cluster, such as Livy to Spark or Spark to the storage pool, security uses certificates.
+For Intra-cluster communication with non-SQL services within the Big Data Cluster, such as Livy to Spark or Spark to the storage pool, security uses certificates.
 All SQL Server to SQL Server communication is secured using SQL logins.

 <br>
 <p><img style="float: left; margin: 0px 15px 15px 0px;" src="../graphics/point1.png"><b>Activity: Review Security Endpoints</b></p>